 The markets for our products are extremely competitive and have been characterized by rapid technological change and declining average sales prices in the past.
-Pressure on average sales prices was particularly severe during previous economic downturns as equipment suppliers competed aggressively for customers' reduced capital spending, and we experienced similar pressure during the economic slowdown in 2008 and 2009.
+Pressure on average sales prices was particularly severe during previous economic downturns, including in 2008 and 2009, as equipment suppliers competed aggressively for customers' reduced capital spending, and we have experienced similar pressure during the economic slowdown that began in the second half of 2011 and has continued through the first quarter of 2013.

 In the digital video solutions market, we compete broadly with products from vertically integrated system suppliers, including Motorola, Cisco Systems, Ericsson, and Thomson Video Networks and, in certain product lines, with a number of smaller companies.
-Our principal competitors for our production and playout products are Harris, Grass Valley, Miranda and Avid.
-Our principal competitors for edge and access products are Cisco Systems, Motorola, Aurora and Arris.
+Our principal competitors for our production and playout products are Harris (now The Gores Group), Grass Valley, Miranda and Avid.
+Our principal competitors for edge products are Cisco Systems and Arris.